FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 When receiving an FC-BGP UPDATE message from an external BGP neighbor carrying the FC path attribute, an FC-BGP speaker SHOULD first validate the message to determine the authenticity of the path information.
 Same as BGPsec, an FC-BGP speaker will wish to perform origin validation (see {{RFC6483}} and {{RFC6811}}) on an incoming FC-BGP UPDATE message, but such validation is independent of the validation described in this section.

 After the validation, the FC-BGP speaker may want to send the FC-BGP UPDATE message to neighbors according to local route policies.
-Then It SHOULD update the FC path attributes and continue advertising the BGP route.
+Then it SHOULD update the FC path attributes and continue advertising the BGP route.

-For the origin AS who launches the advertisement, the FC-BGP speaker only needs to generate the FC-BGP UPDATE message other than the validation.
+For the origin AS that launches the advertisement, the FC-BGP speaker only needs to generate the FC-BGP UPDATE message without the validation.

 The FC-BGP speaker stores the router certificates in the RPKI repository, and any changes in the RPKI state can impact the validity of the UPDATE messages.
 That means the validity of FC-BGP UPDATE messages relies on the current state of the RPKI repository.
 When an FC-BGP speaker becomes aware of a change in the RPKI state, such as through an RPKI validating cache using the RTR protocol (as specified in {{RFC8210}}), it is REQUIRED to rerun validation on all affected UPDATE messages stored in its Adj-RIB-In {{RFC4271}}.
-For instance, if a specific RPKI router certificate becomes invalid due to expiration or revocation, all FC-BGP UPDATE messages containing an FC segment with a SKI matching the SKI in the affected certificate must be reassessed to determine their current validity.
-If the reassessment reveals a change in the validity state of an UPDATE message, the FC-BGP speaker, depending on its local policy, SHOULD need to rerun the best path selection process.
+For instance, if a specific RPKI router certificate becomes invalid due to expiration or revocation, all FC-BGP UPDATE messages containing an FC segment with an SKI matching the SKI in the affected certificate must be reassessed to determine their current validity.
+If the reassessment reveals a change in the validity state of an UPDATE message, the FC-BGP speaker, depending on its local policy, SHOULD rerun the best path selection process.
 This allows for the appropriate handling of the updated information and ensures that the most valid and suitable paths are chosen for routing purposes.

 ## Validation {#Validation}

 When verifying the authenticity of an FC-BGP UPDATE message, information from the RPKI router certificates is utilized.
-The RPKI router certificates provide the data, including the triplet <AS Number, Public Key, Subject Key Identifier> to verify the AS_PATH and FC path attributes.
+The RPKI router certificates provide the data, including the triplet <AS Number, Public Key, Subject Key Identifier>, to verify the AS_PATH and FC path attributes.
 As a prerequisite, the recipient MUST have access to these RPKI router certificates.

 <!-- Jeffery: The FC state can be removed from BGP without detection in the current procedure.
 RPKI RPKI-registered policy could address the validation case. -->
 Note that if an AS uploads its router certificates to RPKI, it would be deemed to support FC-BGP.
 The validation process MUST check to ensure no malicious on-path AS removes FCs from FC-BGP UPDATE.